aom31/aom31/README.md

 - 👋 Hi, I’m @aom31
 - 👀 I’m interested in ...
+Develope and Technology
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ...Java for backend
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...